 A. Participation in the EMBASSY CUP TOURNAMENT is open to accepted teams composed of twenty-two (22) or fewer players meeting the age limit of the specified division.
-U14, U15, U16, U17 & U19 teams can bring a total of twenty-two players on their approved roster.
-Note: U12, U11, U10, and U9 rosters are composed of fourteen (14) or fewer players except in the U12 11 v 11 division.
-U13 and U12 11 v 11 rosters cannot exceed eighteen (18) players on their approved roster.
+U13, U14, U15, U16, U17 & U19 teams can bring a total of twenty-two players on their approved roster.
+Note: U12 and U11 rosters are composed of sixteen (16) players with U10, and U9 rosters composed of fourteen (14) or fewer players.
 Maryland State Youth Soccer Association rostered teams U12 and younger may only compete in small-sided tournament play.
 Players must have been born during, or subsequent to, the divisional year.
 Each team must be registered and in good standing with their national organization or state soccer association and must present a valid state roster.
 Player registration cards duly authorized by a team’s sanctioning organization will be required as proof of age.
 PLAYER PASSES MUST BE PRESENT AT THE FIELD FOR THE DURATION OF EACH GAME.

 B. No player shall play for more than one team during the tournament.

 C. Players must participate on their primary (or secondary if the primary team is not playing) team if they are registered for the tournament.
 Players can participate as secondary carded, as long as their primary team is not registered in the tournament.
 Exception: players can participate on another team from within their own association and not be considered a guest player.